-This Exceptions Annual Plan 2014/15 was developed in accordance with the relevant sections of the Local Government Act 2002.
+The Exceptions Annual Plan 2014/15 was developed in accordance with the relevant sections of the Local Government Act 2002.

-As the draft Exceptions Annual Plan will be available for consultation from 8th April to 8th May 2014 and does not include any significant proposed amendments to the 2012-2022 Long Term Plan it is not required to contain a report from Council's Auditor on behalf of the Office of the Auditor General.
+The Exceptions Annual Plan was made available for consultation from 8th April to 8th May 2014.
+The Plan does not include any significant amendments to the 2012-2022 Long Term Plan therefore it is not required to contain a report from Council's Auditor on behalf of the Office of the Auditor General.